Cloudxtreme/training_material/unsorted/conferences_and_talks/CERN_2015-03/CERN_Notes.md

 1. you input your key string into a consistent hash function
 2. the resulting **hash** is in the range 0 to 2^160
 3. you divide this range into partitions
+4. partitions are owned by nodes according to a "claim" algorithm such that each node has an equal number of partitions
-4. you PUT the data into the partition its hash falls within, plus the next N partitions walking clockwise around the ring
+5. you PUT the data into the partition its hash falls within, plus the next N partitions along the range
-5. partitions are owned by nodes according to a "claim" algorithm
+6. if you reach the last partition in the range, you wrap around to the first; this is why we call it the ring

 Actually, most of the cleverness is in claim.
 You can look at the source code: https://github.com/basho/riak_core/blob/develop/src/riak_core_claim.erl#L429